ELP Communications: Coca-Cola era

 Lear and Perenchio sold Embassy Communications (including Tandem Productions) to The Coca-Cola Company (then-current owners of Columbia Pictures) for $485 million on June 18, 1985.
 After the sale, Lear, Perenchio, nor Bud Yorkin were no longer involved with Embassy or Tandem.
 A month later in July 1985, CBS canceled The Jeffersons and Diff'rent Strokes was already canceled by NBC.
 Diff'rent Strokes was later moved to ABC.
 During the fall, a new Embassy sitcom called 227 debuted on NBC.

 A year later, Embassy Communications became the only television banner as Embassy's television divisions (Embassy Television, Embassy Telecommunications, and Tandem Productions) were consolidated into the holding company.

-When ABC canceled Diff'rent Strokes, the brand name Tandem Productions became dormant but renamed active as an in-name-only division.
-On November 4, 1986, Coca-Cola fused Embassy's television operations including the movie packages (Embassy Night at the Movies, Embassy II and Embassy III) with Columbia Pictures Television; the combined company became Columbia/Embassy Television, though Columbia and Embassy continued to produce and distribute programs under their separate names.
+When ABC canceled Diff'rent Strokes, the brand name Tandem Productions became dormant but remained active as an in-name-only division.
+On November 24, 1986, Coca-Cola fused Embassy's television operations including the movie packages (Embassy Night at the Movies, Embassy II and Embassy III) with Columbia Pictures Television; the combined company became Columbia/Embassy Television, though Columbia and Embassy continued to produce and distribute programs under their separate names.
 During that formation, Coca-Cola took Columbia and Embassy out of the first-run syndication business and focused them on first-run network and off-net syndication programming.
 This was also the formation of Coca-Cola Television when Coke regrouped Columbia Pictures Television, Embassy Communications, and Merv Griffin Enterprises.
 Married... with Children was the next—and as it would transpire, last—successful sitcom by Embassy Communications, debuting as part of the fledgling Fox Broadcasting Company's first primetime lineup in 1987.